A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Introduction

 To demonstrate the effectiveness of the proposed framework, we propose a novel instantiation of the framework, KG-R3 (\underline{KG} \underline{R}easoning with \underline{R}etriever and \underline{R}eader).
-It uses an existing KG link prediction method \citep{das2018go} as retriever and a novel \textit{Transformer-based GNN} as reader.
-Existing GNNs are mostly based on message passing \citep{gilmer2017neural}, where the representation of a particular node is iteratively updated by its neighbors.
-A known issue with message-passing GNNs is over-smoothing \citep{li2018deeper}, i.e., the representation of distinct nodes become indistinguishable as GNNs get deeper, which limits model capacity.
-The time complexity of message passing also grows exponentially with the number of layers, making it even harder to increase the capacity of such models.
+It uses an existing KG link prediction method, MINERVA \citep{das2018go} as retriever and a novel \textit{Transformer-based GNN} as the reader.
+Existing GNNs are mostly based on message-passing \citep{gilmer2017neural}, where the representation of a particular node is iteratively updated by its neighbors.
+Message-passing GNNs suffer from limited expressive power \citep{DBLP:conf/iclr/XuHLJ19} and over-smoothing \citep{li2018deeper}, \ie, the representation of distinct nodes become indistinguishable as GNNs get deeper, which limits their model capacity.
+The time complexity of message-passing also grows exponentially with the number of layers, making it even harder to increase the capacity of such models.
 On the other hand, the Transformer model \citep{vaswani2017attention} has been driving the explosive growth of high-capacity models such as BERT \citep{devlin-etal-2019-bert}.
 The Transformer can support very high-capacity models \citep{NEURIPS2020_1457c0d6, chowdhery2022palm}, which is one of the key reasons for its success.
 While it is challenging to apply Transformer to the entire KG due to its limited context window, the small context in the retrieve-and-read framework makes it feasible.
 We design a novel Transformer-based GNN which has a two-tower structure to separately encode the query and the context subgraph and a cross-attention mechanism to enable deep fusing of the two towers.
 A graph-induced attention structure is also developed to encode the context subgraph.

-The major contribution of this work is three-fold: \begin{itemize} \item We propose a novel retrieve-and-read framework for knowledge graph link prediction. \item We develop a novel instantiation, KG-R3, of the framework, which consists of the first Transformer-based graph neural network for KG link prediction. \item We conduct empirical experiments on the standard FB15K-237 \citep{toutanova2015observed} and WN18RR \citep{dettmers2018convolutional} datasets and show that KG-R3 achieves competitive results with state-of-the-art methods. \end{itemize}
+The major contribution of this work is three-fold: \begin{itemize} \item We propose a novel retrieve-and-read framework for knowledge graph link prediction. \item We develop a novel instantiation, KG-R3, of the framework, which consists of a novel Transformer-based graph neural network for KG link prediction. \item We conduct empirical experiments on the standard FB15K-237 \citep{toutanova2015observed} and WN18RR \citep{dettmers2018convolutional} datasets and show that KG-R3 achieves competitive results with state-of-the-art methods. \end{itemize}